ShiCho489/datastructures-algoCpp/lecture7-main/lecture7-main/activity1/README.md

 - Answer at least 5 questions from the following link.
 Make sure you write the question as well as the answer. https://opendsa-server.cs.vt.edu/OpenDSA/Exercises/Graph/GraphIntroSumm.html

+(1) A free tree is: a connected graph with no cycles.
+(2) A weighted graph must have edge weights and be directed: False.
+(3) Two vertices of a graph are ADJACENT if there is an edge joining them.
+True (4) A complete graph is a clique of size: |V|
+(5) Given a subset S of the vertices in a graph, when all vertices in S connect to all other vertices in S, this is called a: clique.

 > You can refer to [link #2](#links) below for more info.

 ## Task 2